-Status is calculated by determining the percent of students proficient on averaging state assessments scores across for all available grade levels for Math and English Language Arts for the current year.
+Status is calculated by determining the percent of students proficient on state assessments for all available grade levels for Math and English Language Arts for the current year.
 The denominator will be the greater of 95 percent of all students, or the number of students participating in the assessments.
-This average The Status indicator will earn an initial score of 1, 2, 3, or 4, with 1 being the lowest, and 4 the highest.
+The Status indicator will earn an initial score of 1, 2, 3, or 4, with 1 being the lowest, and 4 the highest.
 Some schools with a small number of eligible assessment scores will have their district's Status score substitute as their school Status score.